alexandru-birtoiu/Master-Thesis/README.md

 - `network_transformers.py`
 - `network_transformers_lstm.py`

 Ensure that the relevant settings such as epochs to train, image type, current camera setups, learning rate, and whether to resume training are correctly configured in the `config.py` file.
-Moreover for the base network both `USE_TRANSFORMERS` and `USE_LSTM` should be turned off, while for the transformers one, only the `USE_TRANSFORMERS` should enable.
+Moreover for the base network both `USE_TRANSFORMERS` and `USE_LSTM` should be turned off, while for the transformers one, only the `USE_TRANSFORMERS` should be enabled.
 Then, you can run the training script:

 ```sh
 python {model_file}